Yunseo-Han/Budgie/README.md

 1. Follow React Native setup instructions for React Native CLI QuickStart (NOT Expo CLI QuickStart).
 Stop at "Creating a new application". https://reactnative.dev/docs/environment-setup
+** skip this step if you already have react native CLI installed

 2. Install the following libraries into the Budgie project folder (Repo/Budgie)
 - https://reactnative.dev/docs/navigation